BonfaceKilz/BonfaceKilz/content/post/2017-06-27-interesting-thoughts.md

 > *Failure in the management of public management of practical affairs seems to
 > be a qualification for success in the management of public affairs.
 And it is
-> perhaps fortunate that some proud natures when sufferign defeat in the
+> perhaps fortunate that some proud natures when suffering defeat in the
 > practical world do not feel crushed but are suddenly fired with the
 > apparently absurd conviction that they are eminently competent to direct the
 > fortunes of the community and the nation.*